microsoft/knowledge-extraction-recipes-forms/Project_Preparation/Checklist/README.md

 This section serves to provide a generic checklist for the most important aspects of a successful project in this space.

-A good starting point is the [Tech Lead's Engineering Fundamentals Checklist](https://github.com/microsoft/code-with-engineering-playbook/blob/master/TECH-LEADS-CHECKLIST.md) from the [CSE code-with-engineering-playbook](https://github.com/microsoft/code-with-engineering-playbook)
+A good starting point is the [Engineering Fundamentals Checklist](https://github.com/microsoft/code-with-engineering-playbook/blob/master/ENG-FUNDAMENTALS-CHECKLIST.md) from the [CSE code-with-engineering-playbook](https://github.com/microsoft/code-with-engineering-playbook)

 ## The problem